 Try being a facilitator, change agent, or a leader, you will know how hard it can be.
 It is much easier to change a system’s behavior than people’s behavior.

-#4: Proving yourself as a great contributor
+#4: Prove yourself as a well-rounded contributor

 Build up a reputation as a “go to person” and a “person who gets things done”.
 You need to demonstrate this with the right technical competencies, soft skills, and attitude.
-Help others and point them in the right direction, but don’t do it at the expense of not getting your work done.
-Helping others will also help you expand your experience and skills by learning from others’ problems.

 How do you know that you had been a great contributor?